kpatenio/chrome-extension-tutorial/README.md

 My first attempt at creating a Chrome web extension using Google's official [tutorial](https://developer.chrome.com/extensions/getstarted).

 ## What Does an Extension Need?
-An extension is made up of several **components** and a JSON **manifest** file.
+An extension is made up of several **components** - particularly HTML and JavaScript files - and a JSON **manifest** file.

-### What is a Manifest File?
+### Manifest File
 According to _Wikipedia_, a manifest file is "a file containing **metadata** for a group of accompanying files that are part of a set or coherent unit<sup>1</sup>.

 The manifest file contains important information for our extension.
 It can contain our extension [name](https://developer.chrome.com/apps/manifest/name#name), the current [version](https://developer.chrome.com/apps/manifest/version) of our extension and manifest, [icons](https://developer.chrome.com/apps/manifest/icons), and more.

-A manifest file is required for both Chrome extensions and Chrome web applications.
-Note that what the manifest file contains may differ.
-For more information, you can refer to the links below:
+This particular JSON file is used for both Chrome extensions and Chrome web applications.
+Note that what the file contains may differ depending on what we're developing.
+The following links may be useful:
 * Web applications: https://developer.chrome.com/apps/manifest
 * Web extensions: https://developer.chrome.com/extensions/manifest

-###
+### User Interface
+We can make our extension look different, be activated, or open a new menu after a particular action or state.
+We can use **HTML** to define the structure of a [popup](https://developer.chrome.com/extensions/user_interface#popup) or of a new page that will [override](https://developer.chrome.com/extensions/override) another one.

+To run and create scripts that help in changing our extension's appearance after an action, we use **JavaScript**.
+The manifest must also be updated, especially when activating an extension for [**all** pages](https://developer.chrome.com/extensions/browserAction) _or_ activating an extension for [**some** pages](https://developer.chrome.com/extensions/pageAction).

+More information can be found at: https://developer.chrome.com/extensions/user_interface

 ## More Resources
 * Google provides much more detailed information about the overall **architecture** of extensions, which can be found [here](https://developer.chrome.com/extensions/overview).